shhossain/computer_science/Programming_Languages/readme.md

 comsole.log(nums.filter(num => num > 5))  //
 ```
-See that with the filter function, we're not explicity telling the computer to iterate over the arrat or store the values in a separate array. we just say what we want ("filter") and the condition to meet ("num > 5).
+See that with the filter function, we're not explicitly telling the computer to iterate over the array or store the values in a separate array. we just say what we want ("filter") and the condition to meet ("num > 5).

 **Object Oriented Programming**: One of the most popular programming paradigms is object-oriented programming (OOP).
-The core conncept of OOP is to separate concerns into entities which are coded
+The core concept of OOP is to separate concerns into entities which are coded
 as objects, Each entity will group a given set of information (properties) and actions (methods) that can be performed by the entity.

-OOP makes heavy use of classes, which are a way of creating new objects starting out from a blueprint or boilerplate that the programmer sets.Objects that are created from a class are called instances.
+OOP makes heavy use of classes, which are a way of creating new objects starting out from a blueprint or boilerplate that the programmer sets.
+Objects that are created from a class are called instances.